bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 <!--
 This block generates a filename templates.
-The inputs for this macro can be found in the folder src/schema/rules/datatypes and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md
+The inputs for this macro can be found in the directory src/schema/rules/datatypes and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md